 Scope: This guide provides resources on how and why to cite sources in academic writing.
+For more information see this guide.

 Why should I cite my sources?